-The Clamshell Petroglyphs are an easy to reach Anasazi site just outside of Fredonia, Arizona.
+The Clamshell Petroglyphs are an easy-to-reach Anasazi site just outside of Fredonia, Arizona.
 These petroglyphs and pictographs are so old they are hard to see at all.
 There are some interesting designs though; including some anthropomorphic figures, a water glyph, a six-toed footprint, and spirals.
 Lots of spirals.
-Obviously, an important symbol here.
+An important symbol here.

 The site must have once been a roadside picnic area because there are a few picnic tables scattered amongst the juniper trees.
 The place has the feeling of abandonment now.
 But if you are in the area, it is a fine place to have lunch and relax with the spirits of the Ancients.